daniel10015/QUIN/README.md

 # Notes
+This is my first attempt at creating a game engine, as such I've used plenty of resources.
+Here is a list of them and their keypoints:
+- vulkan-tutorial.com
+  - How vulkan works and many of its features
+- vkguide.dev
+  - Rendering architecture and optimization
+- TheCherno.com
+  - Game engine architecture (longer explanations)
+- Unreal Engine and Unity docs and talks
+  - Editor workflow

+While my main focus is on rendering, I plan to work on other features as needed to make future development or testing easier (e.g. physics, particle systems, editors).

 - 9/15/2024 I pushed a major refactor decoupling engine components and abstracting the renderer, which makes many features unusable in its current state.
 I'm looking to build it back from the ground up with the editor at the forefront of it.